nonodev96/nonodev96/README.md

 - 🏠 Living in Jaén
 - 🎓 I study at the university of jaén
-- 📗 I’m currently learning Github Actions && GitLab CI/CD
+- 📗 I’m currently learning cyber security

 ### 🛠 Tech Stack